harness/developer-hub/release-notes/platform.md

 - Delegate logs were displaying entire bearer tokens when using the IDP connector.
 Added log sanitization to delegate logs to mask commonly used secret patterns.
 These patterns can be extended on a per-use-case basis by adding them to the `/opt/harness-delegate/sanitize-patterns.txt` file inside the delegate.
 This item requires Harness Delegate version 24.06.83001.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-47914) (PL-50889, ZD-64069)

-- Users could be added to SSO/SCIM Provisioned/Managed User Groups from the Harness UI, which should not be allowed.
+Due to a bug, users could be added to SSO/SCIM Provisioned/Managed User Groups from the Harness UI, which should not be allowed.
 The addition of users to any externally managed user groups from the Harness UI is now restricted.
 (PL-50663)

 ## May 2024